Feyerabend/bb/workbook/ch02/neumann/README.md

   load, fetch, decode, execute instructions, and update a program counter.
 This exercise provides hands-on experience with how CPUs process instructions in sequence and manage memory.

-- Learning Outcome: Gain understanding of low-level instruction execution, memory management, and control flow.
+- Learning: Gain understanding of low-level instruction execution, memory management, and control flow.

 #### Assembly language programming exercises